DistMLIP: A Distributed Inference Platform for Machine Learning Interatomic Potentials: Results

 Strong scaling tests, where the total size of the system remains constant while the number of GPUs increases, can be found in Figure \ref{fig:strong_weak_cap_scaling}(b).
 All times are normalized to be represented as multiples of the 1 GPU time.
 The system sizes for MACE-3.8M, TensorNet-0.8M, CHGNet-2.7M, and eSEN-3.2M were 33.5k, 22.0k, 9.8k, and 1.4k atoms respectively.
 We also plot the ideal scaling under the assumption that computation performed by each GPU is purely independent and perfectly parallelizable.
 In particular, eSEN's high memory consumption results in small atomic cells.
 However, small atomic cells with partition widths that aren't sufficiently large results in overlapping border nodes during each convolution -- leading to increased overhead.

 Weak scaling tests, where the total size of the system increases proportionally with the number of GPUs (such that each GPU performs computation on the same number of atoms), are found in Figure \ref{fig:strong_weak_cap_scaling}(c).
 All times are normalized to be represented as multiples of the 1 GPU time.
 The per GPU atom count for MACE-3.8M, TensorNet-0.8M, CHGNet-2.7M, and eSEN-3.2M are 34.6k, 19.9k, 9.9k, and 1.4k, respectively.
 In the case of eSEN-3.2M, weak scaling moves away from ideal scaling due to the high constant overhead associated with initial feature calculation.
 For CHGNet-2.7M, the computation required for the construction of the three-body graph scales with $O(N^6)$ where $N$ is the number of atoms within the three-body cutoff, leading to suboptimal weak scaling when the simulation cell size increases.
+In Table \ref{tab:partitioning} of Appendix \ref{sec:benchmarking_partition}, we show that the simple vertical partitioning rule used in DistMLIP and specified in Algorithm \ref{alg:assign_partitions} is up to 8x faster compared to standard graph partitioning baselines.